Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 When `BLANK` is present, JHV constructs a separate `R8` GPU validity texture.
 Defined samples receive 255 and blank samples receive 0.
-During trilinear sampling, the shader normalizes the filtered scalar by the filtered validity, so an undefined neighbour does not simply darken a valid sample.
+During trilinear sampling, the shader normalizes the filtered scalar by the filtered validity, so an undefined neighbor does not simply darken a valid sample.
 Fractional validity still reduces opacity at the edge of the defined domain.

 The mask is derived entirely from the scalar image and its `BLANK` card; no separate mask HDU is part of this